What is the Endurance Test?

 Dogs and handlers are allowed a break between each leg to have a drink and a short rest.
-Dogs are also checked over by vets in the break to make sure that they are well enough to continue and check that the dog hasn’t done itself an injury while running the test.
+Dogs are also checked over by vets before and during the test to make sure that they are well enough to continue, that they are not at risk of overheating and to check that the dog hasn’t done itself an injury while running the test.
 Any dog that is deemed unfit to go on to the next leg of the test is disqualified from the event.

 Though some breeds of dog tend to be more suited to the ET than others, all breeds are eligible and with a bit of fitness work, most dogs can complete the test and earn the ET title.

 What equipment do I need?

 There is very little equipment needed to run the Endurance Test - if you are going to ride with your dog, obviously you will need a comfortable bike (we recommend a silicone bike seat cushion!) and a helmet, otherwise you will a comfortable pair of shoes for running.
 The test generally involves different surfaces like grass, gravel and paved roads so this is something to take into consideration.
 You will also need a lead (6ft leads are the best length in our opinion), a flat collar, poo bags, a water bowl and if you wish to feed your dog during the breaks, treats.
 We generally also bring something to entice our dogs to drink, like coconut water.

 To enter the ET, you will also need a vet certificate obtained within the 2 weeks prior the test.

 Good conditioning and basic fitness is all that is required to run the test, however, in our experience there have been many dogs who have not had the level of fitness and conditioning that we would prefer to have on our own dogs.
 These dogs are easy to spot, lagging behind the handler or having their temperatures and heart rates rising significantly during the test.